ymdatta/ASE_Spring24_Project/src/gate.md

       d = d + math.abs(col.heaven - col:norm(self.cells[col.at])) ^ 2 end
   return d ^ .5 / n ^ .5 end
 ```
-ROWs implment the likelihood calculation of Baye's rule
+ROWs implements the likelihood calculation of Baye's rule

--  Supppose we have rows describing
+-  Suppose we have rows describing
 `nHypotheses` number different things (dogs, horse, cats) etc. We can work out how much
 a ROW `like`s being a dog, horse, or cat.
 - The `prior` is the ratio of (e.g.)